MarcMan710/kemalnr.github.io/README.md

-# Portfolio Website for Kemal Nur Rachman

-This repository contains the source code for the personal portfolio website of Kemal Nur Rachman.

 ## About This Website

-This is a simple, responsive, single-page portfolio website designed to showcase Kemal Nur Rachman's skills, projects, and provide a way for visitors to get in touch.
+This is a simple, responsive, single-page portfolio website designed to showcase my skills, projects, and provide a way for visitors to get in touch about me.

 ## Technologies Used